Hormone replacement therapy (HRT)

-Oral treatment regimens may be sequential or combined.
+Oral treatment regimes may be sequential or combined.

-- Sequential HRT mimics the natural cycle with continuous estrogen and sequential progesterone i.e. only for part of the month.
-The length of time progesterone is used varies between individuals, but is usually anything from one to two weeks of the cycle.
-Continuous Combined HRT is when both estrogen and progesterone taken together every day of the cycle, continuously
+- Sequential HRT mimics the natural cycle with continuous oestrogen and sequential progesterone i.e. only for part of the month.
+The length of time progesterone is used varies between individuals but is usually anything from one to two weeks of the cycle.
+Continuous combined HRT is when both oestrogen and progesterone are taken together every day of the cycle.

 HRT implants (estrogen and/or testosterone) are generally recommended when other methods have failed or if using the treatment routinely is problematic.
 As they last for at least 6 months, close monitoring of estrogen/testosterone levels is recommended to ensure correct dosing.